MetinUnlu/markovchain_finance/README.md

 With this method, a **16%** profit was achieved.
 However, compared to a buy-and-hold strategy's **58%** profit, this model underperformed.
 The success of the Markov chain method relies on creating states that accurately describe the stock market.
 Future improvements could involve reinforcement learning and more complex indicators.

 # Conclusion
 This project creates states for a stock, generates a Markov chain transition matrix, and calculates expected outcomes for each state's next step.
 The process is repeatable with any stock and time range.
-To improve the strategy, further study on "Event Patterns" and different Technical Indicators is recommended.
+To improve the strategy, different Technical Indicators is recommended as Markov chain is a method to describe state change, if correct states are used the method can achieve high performance.